shipsing/podman-desktop/website/docs/installation/macos-install.md

    brew install podman-desktop
    ```

-   Brew will also install the Podman Engine along with the Podman Desktop application, in case you don't have it installed yet.
+   Homebrew will also install the Podman Engine along with the Podman Desktop application, in case you don't have it installed yet.

-   After the command is executed, you can find the Podman Desktop application within the `Applications` directory of the macOS.
+   After the command is executed, you can find the Podman Desktop application in the `Applications` directory of macOS.

 ## Getting Started